Lactase persistence: Evolutionary advantages

-Gene-culture coevolution hypothesis
+Cultural adaptation

-The gene–culture coevolution hypothesis of the positive selection of the lactase persistence phenotype is based on the observation that pastoralist populations often present high levels of lactase persistence.
-According to this hypothesis, the reason of selection is the nutritional advantage of being lactase persistent.

-Individuals who expressed lactase-persistent phenotypes would have had a significant advantage in nutritional acquisition.
-This is especially true for societies in which the domestication of milk-producing animals and pastoralism became a main way of life.
+Pastoralist populations often present high levels of lactase persistence.
+According to one hypothesis, there is a nutritional advantage of being lactase persistent in pastoralist populations, as milk has high calorific and nutritional density.
+Individuals who expressed lactase-persistent phenotypes would have had a significant nutritional advantage, meaning they would have had less competition for resources by deriving a secondary food source, milk.

-The combination of pastoralism and lactase persistence genes would have allowed individuals the advantage of niche construction, meaning they would have had less competition for resources by deriving a secondary food source, milk.
-Milk as a nutrition source may have been more advantageous than meat, as its rate of renewal is significantly faster.
-Rather than having to raise and slaughter animals, one cow or goat could repeatedly serve as a resource with fewer time and energy constraints.
-The competitive advantage conferred on lactose-tolerant individuals would have given rise to strong selective pressures for this genotype, especially in times of starvation and famine, which in turn gave rise to higher frequencies in lactase persistence within the populations.
+Milk as a nutrition source may have been more advantageous than meat, as it can be produced more quickly than meat.
 Milk is also generally less contaminated than water, which decreases exposure to pathogens or parasites.

-By contrast, for societies which did not engage in pastoral behaviors, no selective advantage exists for lactase persistence.
-Mutations which may have developed allelic variations which code for lactase production into adulthood are simply neutral mutations.
-They seemingly confer no fitness benefit to individuals.
-As a result, no selection has perpetuated the spread of these allelic variants, and the lactase persistence genotype and phenotype remains rare.
-For example, in East Asia, historical sources also attest that the Chinese did not consume milk, whereas the nomads who lived on the borders did.
+By contrast, for societies which did not engage in pastoral behaviors, no selective advantage exists for lactase persistence, and the lactase persistence genotype and phenotype remains rare.

+For example, in East Asia, historical sources also attest that the Chinese did not consume milk, whereas the nomads who lived on the northern and western borders did.
 This reflects modern distributions of intolerance.
 China is particularly notable as a place of poor tolerance, whereas in Mongolia and the Asian steppes, milk and dairy products are a main nutrition source.
-The nomads also make an alcoholic beverage, called airag or kumis, from mare's milk, although the fermentation process reduces the amount of lactose present.
+However, modern East Asian steppe people mainly consume fermented milk, kumis, which has almost no lactose, as the lactose is almost completely destroyed during the fermentation process, which makes the product safe to drink for anyone who is lactose intolerant.

-Two scenarios have been proposed for the gene–culture coevolution hypothesis: either lactase persistence developed and was selected after the onset of pastoralist practices (culture-historical hypothesis); or pastoralism spread only in populations where lactase persistence was already at high frequencies (reverse-cause hypothesis).
-There are exceptions to the hypothesis like the hunter-gatherers Hadza (Tanzania) with a prevalence of lactase persistence phenotype of 50%.
+Two scenarios have been proposed for this hypothesis: either lactase persistence developed and was selected after the onset of pastoralist practices (culture-historical hypothesis); or pastoralism spread only in populations where lactase persistence was already at high frequencies (reverse-cause hypothesis).
+There are exceptions to the hypothesis like the hunter-gatherers Hadza (Tanzania), who have a prevalence of lactase persistence phenotype of 50%.

-The evolution of lactase persistence in response to pastoral behavior can be seen as an example of the Baldwin effect, by which animals' behavior affects the selection pressure they are under.